ostamand/tennis/report.md

 ## Further work

-- Use a multi-agent training algorithm such as [MMADPG](https://arxiv.org/abs/1706.02275)
+- Use a multi-agent training algorithm such as [MMADPG](https://arxiv.org/abs/1706.02275).
-- Modify the DDPG to use a prioritied experience replay to accelerate and stabilize training
+- Modify the DDPG to use a prioritied experience replay to accelerate and stabilize training.
 - Modify the exploration behavior of the agent to favorise exploration.
-For example, use [parameter noise](https://blog.openai.com/better-exploration-with-parameter-noise/)
+For example, use [parameter noise](https://blog.openai.com/better-exploration-with-parameter-noise/).